carpentries/instructor-training/episodes/05-memory.md

 *   *Extraneous* load is everything else that distracts or gets in the way.

 Cognitive load theory's proponents claim that eliminating extraneous cognitive load accelerates learning.
-One way to do this is by using *guided practice*: we set up a structure in which learners can test their skills and get feedback on their progress.
+One way to do this is by using *guided practice*: we set up a structure in which learners can apply their skills with direction and get feedback on their progress.

 > ## Why We Don't Use Minimal Guidance
 >